NietoDeveloper/EmeraldsDT/Front/README.md

 ```

 Environment Setup:
-Create a `.env.local` file with AWS credentials and the Node.js Backend URL (Nieto Lab API).
+Create a `.env.local` file with AWS credentials and the Node.js Backend URL
 Run Development:

 ```bash